Tandy Corporation: Computers

 Tandy also produced the short-lived Tandy 1100FD and Tandy 1100HD notebooks.
 Released in 1989, the 1100 Series was based on the popular NEC V20 processor clocked at 8 MHz.
-Tandy also produced software for its computers running DOS, in the form of Tandy Deskmate.
+Tandy also produced software for its computers in the form of Tandy Deskmate.
 That same year, Tandy introduced the WP-2, a solid-state notebook computer that was a rebadged Citizen CBM-10WP.
 Eventually, in the early 1990s, Tandy Corporation sold its computer-manufacturing business to AST Computers, and all Tandy computer lines were terminated.
 When that occurred, Radio Shack stores began selling computers made by other manufacturers, such as Compaq.
 In 1992, the company introduced the Tandy Zoomer, a predecessor to the Palm Pilot, designed by Jeff Hawkins.
 Also that year, the company produced an interactive, multimedia CD-ROM player called the Tandy Video Information System (VIS).
 Like the Tandy computers, it was based on the IBM PC architecture and used a version of Microsoft Windows.
 Tandy even produced a line of floppy disks, and continued producing IBM PC compatibles until the end of the Intel 486 era.